fernandozhs/neatnik/doc/parameters.md

 static double fitness_threshold
 ```

-The fitness threshold an `Organism` must clear in order for its `Graph`s to be stored.
+The fitness threshold an `Organism` must clear in order for its `Graph` to be stored.
 &nbsp;